Famolus/HTPressableButton/README.md

 Contributors
 --------------
-We do welcome contributions, don't hesitate to make a pull request.
+Welcome contributors!
+Don't hesitate to make a pull request.
 We also give special credit as below if you help contribute :)

 [Thanakron Tandavas](http://tandavas.com)